Kernix13/javascript-weather-app/README.md

 # Vanilla JavaScript Weather APP

 Conversion of my jQuery weather app to pure JavaScript.
 Data from openweather.org.
-Used Parcel to compile the SCSS files.
+I will eventually use Parcel to compile the SCSS files which I don't have yet, plus I am still building the UI in Figma.

+> As of Dec 5th 2022, this is still a Work-In-Progress.
+I will eventually create a React version for the settings functionality

-> TO-DO Items
+TO-DO Items:

 1. get current time (DONE)
 1. Weather by Zip Code (DONE)